Quantcast

 Body

 Eventually, 88 of these star patterns were identified.
-The patterns helped people navigate on land and by sea as well as tell time, appearing in different parts of the sky depending on the day and year.
+The patterns helped people navigate on land and by sea and tell time, appearing in different parts of the sky depending on the day and year.
 (The stars don’t move.
 Earth moves, rotating on its axis once every 24 hours and revolving around the Sun once every year.)

 Look for seven major stars: four in the “bowl” and three in the “handle.”
-The two stars on the outside of the bowl are called the “pointer” stars.
-They point to Polaris, a bright star that is also called the North Star because with it you can figure out which way is north.
+The two stars outside the bowl are called the “pointer” stars.
+They point to Polaris, a bright star that is also called the North Star because, with it, you can figure out which way is north.

 To find north: